Live game

 Review and adjust the auto-suggested starting lineup before tapping Start Q1.

-The on-field view
+The on-area view

 Once the quarter starts you see:

-• Header — your team's score on the left, a dark clock pill in the centre, opponent score on the right.
+• Header: your team's score on the left, a dark clock pill in the centre, opponent score on the right.
 Tap the clock pill to pause or resume.

-The on-field view during a live quarter.
-Zones run top to bottom: FORWARD to BACK.
+The on-area view during a live quarter.

 3. A toast notification confirms the score.
 Tap Undo in the toast within 8 seconds if you made a mistake.